pypyr.steps.pype

 when calling from a parent pipeline the parent is responsible for creating

-the appropriate context using args
+the appropriate context using args or useParentContext=True.
+The default

-allows for exactly this.
+False for skipParse allows for exactly this.

-If you still want the child’s context_parser
+If you still want the child’s context_parser to run when invoking the child

-in a parent pipeline, set skipParse
+via pype in a parent pipeline, set skipParse to False.
+In this case, use

-pipeArg to pass the input arg string to the child’s context_parser
+pipeArg to pass the input arg string to the child’s context_parser.

 useParentContext

-, passes the parent’s context to the child.
+If True, passes the parent’s context to the child.
 Any changes to the context

 by the child pipeline will be available to the parent after the child completes.

-, the child creates its own, fresh context that does not contain any
+If False, the child creates its own, fresh context that does not contain any

 of the parent’s keys. pypyr destroys the child’s context upon completion of the